kmcd14/pands-project2021/README.md

 - Petal lenght is the longest which suggests it is the main variable which differes between species.
 - The 4 sections of the box plot (lower quartile, upper quartile, inter quartile, whiskers) are uneven in size for each.
 This shows that many flowers are similar but, vary much more in other areas such as the  upper whisker in both petal lenght and sepal lenght.

 ----
+<u><b>Pairplot</b></u>

 It is possible to do an overview of all these plots on one grid by using a pairplot.
 A pairplot graphs the pairwise relationships of the numerical columns for the whole dataframe.
+The pairplot is a good way to get a visual overview of the data and can be used to make instant relationship connections.

 ![pairplot](Images\pairplot.png)

-The pairplot is a good way to get a visual overview of the data.

 ---

+<h2><b><u>Correlations:</u></b></h2>
 Using .corr() we can further investigate the correlations between the four variables.

 ![corr](Images\correlations.PNG)

 To get a visual representation of these correlations we can use a matrix plots to create a heatmap.
 A matrix plots allows you to plot data as color-encoded matrices.